MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/authentication/add-authentication.md

    1. Add a description to identify this secret from others you might need to create for this app, such as *Bot identity app in Teams*.
    1. Set **Expires** to your selection.
    1. Select **Add**.
    1. Before leaving this page, **record the secret**.
-You'll use this value later as the _Client secret_ when you register your Azure AD application with your bot.
+You will use this value later as the _Client secret_ when you register your Azure AD application with your bot.

 ### Configure the identity provider connection and register it with the bot

+> [!NOTE]
-Note-there are two options for Service Providers here-Azure AD V1 and Azure AD V2.
+> There are two options for Service Providers, Azure AD V1 and Azure AD V2.
 The differences between the two providers are summarized [here](/azure/active-directory/azuread-dev/azure-ad-endpoint-comparison), but in general, V2 provides more flexibility with respect to changing bot permissions.
 Graph API permissions are listed in the scopes field, and as new ones are added, bots will allow users to consent to the new permissions on the next sign in.
 For V1, the bot consent must be deleted by the user for new permissions to be prompted in the OAuth dialog.

 #### Azure AD V1

 1. In the [**Azure portal**][azure-portal], select your resource group from the dashboard.
 1. Select your bot channel registration link.
 1. Open the resource page and select **Configuration** under **Settings**.
 1. Select **Add OAuth Connection Settings**.
 The following image displays the corresponding selection in the resource page:
 ![SampleAppDemoBot configuration](~/assets/images/authentication/sample-app-demo-bot-configuration.png)
 1. Complete the form as follows:

     1. **Name**.
 Enter a name for the connection.
-You'll use this name in your bot in the `appsettings.json` file.
+You will use this name in your bot in the `appsettings.json` file.
 For example *BotTeamsAuthADv1*.
     1. **Service Provider**.
 Select **Azure Active Directory**.
-Once you select this, the Azure AD-specific fields will be displayed.
+After you select this, the Azure AD-specific fields will be displayed.
     1. **Client id**.
 Enter the Application (client) ID that you recorded for your Azure identity provider app in the steps above.
     1. **Client secret**.
 Enter the secret that you recorded for your Azure identity provider app in the steps above.
     1. **Grant Type**.
 Enter `authorization_code`.